Two Bite Microwave Brownies (Keto, Low Carb)

 - Rest, cool, slice, and serve.
 Carefully remove the brownies from the microwave, the dish will be very hot!
 Once cooled, slice the brownies into two bite portions and enjoy!

-Plus a full list of fruits under 10g net carbs per reasonable serving!
+I got you covered, here is a comprehensive list of keto friendly fruits under 10g net carbs per serving!